unsaved/eslint-plugin-sn/README.md

 1. Specify _alt_ with -a switch, such as 'scoped' vs. 'global' for ServiceNow app scope;
    or 'iso' vs. 'noniso' for Client Script isolation mode.
    (From scripting perspective app scope doesn't matter for client scripts).
+   Each table has a default alt value, so the switch is optional.
+   (Consequently, for cases where table has only one alt value, the -a switch adds no benefit).
 1. Indicate target ServiceNow table (so we know which rules to apply) with -t switch, OR
 1. If you do not specify -t (which overrides) then target table is determined by the directory name in which each script resides.